UNIDO-Hewlett-Packard (HP) Global Partnership Programme

 Establishment of 122 LIFE centers in 15 countries (Algeria, Brazil, China, Colombia, Egypt, India, Kenya, Morocco, Nigeria, Saudi Arabia, South Africa, Tunisia, Turkey, Uganda and United Arab Emirates)

 - Training of approximately 50,000 students face-to-face

 Following the completion of the LIFE training many of the beneficiaries –of which a large percentage are women and youth - have established a business and thus started to generate their own income, contributing to job creation and economic growth in their countries.

-Watch this video and learn more about how the UNIDO-HP partnership programme helped Washington Mvelase, an entrepreneur from South Africa, to manage the operations and finance of his internet cafe business.
+Learn more about how the UNIDO-HP partnership programme helped Washington Mvelase, an entrepreneur from South Africa, to manage the operations and finance of his internet cafe business: